 The ESU's Public Speaking Competition for Key Stage 3 & 4 students (years 9-11) challenges students to engage with wide-ranging cross-curricular topics, whilst helping to meet National Curriculum speaking and listening targets.
-It is the largest public speaking competition in the UK with over 400 teams entering each year.
+It is the largest public speaking competition in England and Wales.

 Public speaking is a vital life skill that students will use throughout their academic careers and in their everyday lives.
 Participants leave the competition having built confidence and experience in articulating their ideas and sharing them with others.

 The competition is open to schools in England and Wales.
-We have over 30 branches up and down the country running competition heats, so it is easy and convenient to get your school involved.
+We have over 25 regional ESU branches up and down England and Wales running competition heats, so it is easy and convenient to get your school involved.

-Each team consists of three students - a Chairman, a Questioner and a Speaker.
+Each team consists of three students - a Chairperson, a Questioner and a Speaker.
 Each role demands different but complementary skills.

-During each round of the competition, the Chairman and Questioner from one school are randomly selected to present with the Speaker from another school.
+During each round of the competition, the Chairperson and Questioner from one school are randomly selected to present with the Speaker from another school.

 The different roles are judged by three experienced judges, often alumni of the competition itself or from related walks of life.

 The initial rounds of the competition take place in the autumn term and are run by our branches up and down the country.
 Once you have registered for the competition, you will be allocated to your nearest branch and they will be in contact to offer any assistance you may need.

 Teams who are successful in their branch heats move on to regional heats.
 These take place in the spring term.
 Those who win their regional heats go through to the Grand Final at Churchill College, Cambridge which will be held on Saturday 27 April 2019.

 For further information, you can download the key handbooks and other information in the Resources section below